 Reality… this term is only found at Microsoft, which uses it as the name for its conference on computer security Blue Hat which takes place once or twice a year.
 It is then used to define hackers who look for vulnerabilities in software (mainly Windows) and thus allow their correction.

-A bit like gray hats (looking for loopholes to help) but with color...
+A bit like gray hats (trying to help by looking for loopholes) but with hue...

-Among the Arsouyes, we stopped wearing hats around 8 years old because after a unanimous vote, we determined that we are not schizophrenic and even if we have self-mockery, we find that wearing a cyber hat is a bit ridiculous.
+Among the Arsouyes, we stopped wearing hats when we were about 8 years old because after a unanimous vote, we determined that we are not schizophrenic and even if we have self-mockery, we find that wearing a cyber hat is a bit ridiculous.